hydraulic-software/conveyor/guidebook/docs/configs/jvm.md

 ## Overview

 Conveyor has integrated support for apps that run on the JVM (for any supported language).
-You get the following features:
+You get the following:

 * A custom launcher that replaces the `java` command and adds [extra features](#launcher).
-* Full support for the module system:
+* Support for the module system:
     * Usage of `jlink` and `jdeps` to create minimal JVM distributions, containing only the modules that your app needs.
     * Fully modular JARs are detected and linked into the `modules` file, yielding faster startup and smaller downloads.
 * Native libraries are extracted from JARs so they can be either signed, or discarded if they're for the wrong OS/CPU.
-This improves download times.
 * [Maven and Gradle integration](maven-gradle.md):
     * A Gradle plugin that automatically generates configuration snippets.
     * Maven projects can have their classpath read directly, without needing a plugin.